ashleychontos/pySYD/docs/quickstart.rst

 Getting Started
 ###############

-Jump down to :ref:`quickstartsummary` to get started right away!
+Jump down to :ref:`sixtyseconds` to get asteroseismic parameters for a star in ~60 seconds!

 .. _installation: